diyafury/diyafury/README.md

 - 🌱 I’m currently learning ...

 A bit of everything but I am doing more real world project training with React at the moment.
-I am also collaborating with a JavaScript course provider by proof-reading and ammending course material, to help out but also to cement my knowledge.
-I've recently moved from bitbucket to github and I'm aiming to do at least one commit a day, to 'greenify' my github profile and to visualise my learning journey.

-I'm also learning a bit of Python as I volunteer at a school of digitial integration to entice 9 - 13 year olds into coding.
-I am interested in the machine learning and imaging analysis capabilitites of Python.
+I have just completed my 200h yoga teacher training and will be continuing on to my 300h course.

 - 💞️ I’m looking to collaborate on ...

 React software development projects and native mobile development.
-I have a lot to learn and I'm not lacking in enthusiasm.
+There's always lot to learn and I'm not lacking in enthusiasm.
 I'm easy-going and conscientious... work well in a team and also solo.

 Interactive art projects... even being a fly-on-the-wall, cups-of-tea-maker, a-cable-or-a-socket-finder, general-dogs-body.... just let me be involved!